COVID-19 Preparedness Plan for Licensed Sites:

 Below are guidelines for mask wearing and care from the Center for Disease Control (CDC):

-The CDC recommends the use of a face covering in public settings where keeping a safe distance is difficult, with the following guidelines:
+The CDC recommends the use of a face covering in public settings, like on public and mass transportation, at events and gatherings, and anywhere they will be around other people., with the following guidelines:

 - The covering should include multiple layers of fabric.

 - It should allow unrestricted breathing.

 - The face covering should fit snugly but comfortably against the side of the face.